Natural Gas Storage And Price Outlook

-The National Oceanic Atmospheric Administration (NOAA) released its update for heating degree days (HDDs).
-The natural gas-weighted HDDs for the heating season through January 28th, NOAA estimates that HDDs are 18% below normal and the same as last year.

-For the week ending February 4th, it forecasts HDDs will be 13% below normal but 15% higher than the same week last year.
+The Energy Information Administration (EIA) reported that natural gas storage fell by 87 billion cubic feet (bcf) last week, lowering storage levels to 2,711 bcf, 8.9 % below last year, but 2.2% above the 5-year average.
+The market had expected a drop of 83 bcf.
+Because the relatively small drop was anticipated, futures prices were basically unchanged.

-Looking ahead, market expectations for storage changes for the week ending January 27th is a drop of 84 billion cubic feet.
-That compares unfavorably to a draw of 152 bcf last year and a five-year average draw of 166.
+Looking ahead, market expectations for storage changes for the week ending February 3rd is a drop of 172 bcf.
+That compares favorably to a draw of 70 bcf last year and a 5-year average draw of 138.

-In the four weeks ending February 10, the data show a drop of 566 bcf.
-This average is 23 bcf faster than the same weeks last year, and about 25 bcf slower than the five-year average.
+In the 4-weeks ending February 17 th, the data show a drop of 569 bcf.
+This average is 26 bcf faster than the same weeks last year, but about 22 bcf slower than the five-year average.

 |